-Skin & hair A-Z definition guide.
+Skin & Hair care A-Z beauty glossary definitions.
 Defining active ingredients with meaningful results.
 Updated regularly.

 - E (Vitamin)

 - Vitamin E softens the skin, making scar tissue more pliable and soft.
+It gives the skin a cushion to deter wrinkles and fine lines.
 It also supports skeletal and smooth muscles, including facial and throat muscle.